iyhui/iyhui/README.md

-##  You stumbled across my page!
+##  You stumbled across my profile!
 Welcome 🎈

 #### About me
 I'm Ida - a developer and designer who loves to learn, create, and grow.
 When I'm not coding, you can find me designing graphics, planning get-togethers, travelling the world, drawing, or cooking.